Nico-Curti/PhDthesis/docs/md/Chapter1/DNetPRO/README.md

 We would stress that this method is completely independent to the chose of the classification algorithm but from a biological point of view a simple one is preferred to preserve an easy interpretability of the results.
 The geometrical simplicity of the resulting class-separation surfaces, in fact, allows an easier interpretation of the results, as compared with very powerful but black-box methods like nonlinear-kernel SVM or Neural Networks.
 Moreover the network interaction of variables can keep an internal ranking score of features importance or possible features cooperation.
-These are the reasons that move us to use very simple classifier methods in our biological application as diag-quadratic Discriminant Analysis or Quadratic Discriminant Analysis (Appendix A for more informations about the mathematical background and implementation in the different languages).
+These are the reasons that move us to use very simple classifier methods in our biological application as diag-quadratic Discriminant Analysis or Quadratic Discriminant Analysis (Appendix A for more information about the mathematical background and implementation in the different languages).
 Both these methods allow fast computation and easy interpretation of the results.
-This linear separation might not be common in some classification problems (e.g. image classification) but it is very plausible in biological systems, in which many responses to perturbation consist in increase or decrease of variable values (e.g. expression of genes or proteins, see Fig.[1](https://raw.githubusercontent.com/Nico-Curti/PhDthesis/master/img/expression.svg?token=AF4CJXY7EMQ24VIPT2D6ATC5VYJ2K&sanitize=true)(b)).
+This linear separation might not be common in some classification problems (e.g. image classification) but it is very plausible in biological systems, in which many responses to perturbation consist in increase or decrease of variable values (e.g. expression of genes or proteins, see Fig.[1](../../../../img/expression.svg)(b)).

 In a general classification problem (e.g. image analysis) this could not be the case, since complex non linear separating surfaces may exist among the classes, but we hypothesize (and our results seem to confirm so) that in classification problems based on biological data such as gene expression these situations are not so common.
 This assumption is very plausible for biological data, since genes are in general up- or down-regulated in order to modify their activity, and protein and metabolites most of the times respond consequently.